AdamY13/AdamY13.github.io/README.md

-🚗 MotorHaven
+# 🚗 MotorHaven

 Welcome to MotorHaven — your one-stop shop for buying and selling spare parts online!
 This project was created as part of a web programming course to explore the essentials of front-end development with HTML, CSS, and JavaScript.

-🌟 Features
+## 🌟 Features

-🛍️ Browse Parts: View a selection of spare parts with descriptions and prices.
+🛍️ **Browse Parts**: View a selection of spare parts with descriptions and prices.

-📩 Sell Parts: Fill out a simple form to list your parts for sale.
+📩 **Sell Parts**: Fill out a simple form to list your parts for sale.

-📱 Responsive Design: Adjusts to different screen sizes for a smoother experience.
+📱 **Responsive Design**: Adjusts to different screen sizes for a smoother experience.

-🛠️ Interactive Elements: Basic JavaScript adds dynamic interactions.
+🛠️ **Interactive Elements**: Basic JavaScript adds dynamic interactions.

-🛠️ Tech Stack
+## 🛠️ Tech Stack

-HTML: Structure the content.
+- HTML: Structure the content.

-CSS: Style and layout.
+- CSS: Style and layout.

-JavaScript: Add interactivity.
+- JavaScript: Add interactivity.

-🎯 Project Purpose
+## 🎯 Project Purpose

 The purpose of this project was to:

-Learn how to structure web pages with HTML.
+- Learn how to structure web pages with HTML.

-Style and design layouts using CSS.
+- Style and design layouts using CSS.

-Add basic functionality with JavaScript.
+- Add basic functionality with JavaScript.

 🚀 How to Run

 Clone the repository:

 git clone <repository-url>

 Navigate to the project folder:

 cd MotorHaven

 Open index.html in your browser: